clearpix.gif (43 bytes)

 14.15 Fatigue (for both pitchers and catchers) remains in effect across series.
 So, for example, if you start a pitcher in Game Seven of the Divisional Series, he will most likely still be tired for Game One of the Championship Series.

-14.16 Off days for all three playoff series will be as follows: one off day between Game Two and Game Three and one off day between Game Five and Game Six.
+14.16 Off days for the final three playoff series will be as follows: one off day between Game Two and Game Three and one off day between Game Five and Game Six.
 In addition, there will be one off day between each round of the playoffs.

 14.17 Maximum usage limits do not apply to any one-game playoff or tournament as defined in Rule 14.2.
 Suspensions, however, do apply.

-14.18 All playoff teams must submit their 25-man playoff rosters via the message board prior to the start of each series.
+14.18 All playoff teams must submit their 26-man playoff rosters via the message board prior to the start of each series.

 14.19 Playoff rosters must include at least two players rated at catcher, three players rated in the middle infield and three players rated at corner infield positions.